 The PhD Field in Occupational & Environmental Health (OEH) consists of 4 elements: 1) coursework 2) a qualifying exam 3) research proposal and thesis, and 4) public presentation of research findings.
 These elements are intended to give students depth and breadth in the theoretical, methodological and practical foundations of Occupational and Environmental Health.
 It is expected that full-time PhD students complete the program within 4-5 years of enrollment.
 The requirements are briefly summarized below.

 - 3.5 FCE required courses consisting of the following:

-- 1.5 FCE – Introduction to Public Health Research (CHL5005H) (0.5 FCE); one (0.5 FCE) of either an OH or EH graduate course (or equivalent if taken previously); and one OEH doctoral seminar course (0.5 FCE, under development);
+- 1.5 FCE – Introduction to Public Health Research (CHL5005H); 0.5 FCE of either an OH or EH graduate course (or equivalent if taken previously); and the OEH Doctoral Seminar Series (CHL5920H);

 - 1.0 FCE – courses relevant to area of study including appropriate advanced research methodology including one in biostatistics, as relevant to the area of study;

 - 1.0 FCE – courses expanding on the substantive area of study;

 - Apart from CHL5005H and CHL5920H, all courses require the prior approval of the student’s committee and the PhD Field Program Director.

 Example: a student wishing to study cardiopulmonary effects of air pollution might pursue the following set of courses: CHL5005H Introduction to Public Health Research; CHL5903H Environmental Health; OEH Doctoral Seminar Series; CHL5201H Biostatistics for Epidemiologists I; CHL5202H Biostatistics for Epidemiologists II (or, more advanced biostatistics courses, depending upon background); CHE2504H Environmental Pollution Prevention; CHM1401H Transport and Fate of Chemical Species in the Environment.